Robpol86/robpol86.com/docs/posts/2025/2025-02-13-truenas-scale-aiffro-runbook.md

 blogpost: true
 date: 2025-02-13
 author: Robpol86
-location: Calafate
+location: Calafate, Sydney
 category: Tutorials
-tags: homelab, runbook, aiffro
+tags: homelab, runbook, aiffro, beelink
 ---

-# TrueNAS SCALE Aiffro Runbook
+# TrueNAS SCALE Runbook

 This is the runbook I've been developing since 2022 for setting up and maintaining [TrueNAS SCALE](https://www.truenas.com/truenas-scale/) on my portable/travel NAS as of this date.
 Originally developed for a